Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Application to rare event estimation

 This defines a smoothed failure function

 Instead of directly approximating the optimal importance density $\rho^* = f \pi_0$ for estimating $\E_{\pi_0}\{f(X)\}$, we choose a sufficiently large $\gamma^*$ and approximate the smoothed version $f_{\gamma^*} \pi_0$ to avoid potential discontinuities.
-This smoothing strategy is also used in \cite{uribe2020cross} for applying gradient-based dimension reduction methods in estimating \textit{a priori} failure probability.
+This smoothing strategy is also used in \cite{papaioannou2016sequential,uribe2020cross} for applying gradient-based dimension reduction methods in estimating \textit{a priori} failure probability.

-For the \textit{a priori} rare event, we can now directly apply Alg.~\ref{alg:dirt} to build a tensor-train approximation of $f_{\gamma^*} \pi_0$.
+For the \textit{a priori} rare event, we can now directly apply Alg.~\ref{alg:dirt} to build a TT approximation of $f_{\gamma^*} \pi_0$.
 The smoothed failure function $f_{\gamma^*}(x)$ may still have a large gradient near the boundary of the failure set $\mathcal{X}_F$ and it can concentrate in the tail of $\pi_0$.
-Thus, we use an increasing sequence of smoothing variables $\gamma_1 < \cdots < \gamma_L = \gamma^*$ to define the unnormalized bridging densities
+Thus, we use an increasing sequence of smoothing variables $\gamma_1 < \cdots < \gamma_L = \gamma^*$ to define the unnormalized intermediate densities

 for Alg.~\ref{alg:dirt}.
 The computed composite map $\mathcal{T}^\lowsup{(L)}$ then provides an importance density $\bar{p} = \{\mathcal{T}^\lowsup{(L)}\}_\sharp \lambda$ that is close to the smoothed optimal importance density $f_{\gamma^*} \pi_0$, and for $\gamma^*$ sufficiently large, also close to the optimal importance density $p^*$.
 Finally, to estimate the \textit{a priori} rare event probability, we can use the deep importance sampling estimator \eqref{eq:dirt_est2} with $\rho^* = f\pi_0$.